 Dissolve your business stress – build the enthusiasm in your people and your team...

-The success of your business relies heavily on the performance of your people.
+The success of your accountancy firm relies heavily on the performance of your people.

-The performance of your people relies on the enthusiasm they have for working in your business.
+The performance of your people relies on the enthusiasm they have for working in your firm.

 Your people’s enthusiasm depends on how you behave as a leader.